AlexanderSCK/FormBuilder/README.md

 Built on .NET 8

-Leveraging Postgre database deployed in AWS
+Leveraging PostgreSQL database deployed in AWS using EF Core migrations

 ## Endpoints